jashandeep-sohi/webcam-filters/README.rst

 Docker
 ******
 The docker container wraps a Nix installation for those who prefer to have it dockerized.

 Usage example::

-  $ docker build -t webcam-filters docker/
+  $ docker build -t webcam-filters .
-  $ docker run --device=/dev/video0:/dev/input_video --device=/dev/video3:/dev/output_video -e background_blur=150 webcam-filters
+  $ docker run -it --device=/dev/video0:/input-dev --device=/dev/video3:/output-dev webcam-filters --background-blur 50

 .. [#] Zoom desktop client supports background blur as of version 5.7.6.
 Zoom on web does not.